 Women have come a long way in this world, and even though there is still a lot of work to be done, we can look back in history and see what we have achieved throughout the years.

-Even though you know that women had to fight for their rights, you probably don’t realize just how many basic things we were denied, and white men had them.
+We all know how hard we had to fight for our rights, but people still don’t realize just how many basic things we were denied.

 And even though we still struggle with some huge issues, like equal pay, some things have changed in this world, and there are many things women can do now, and couldn’t do until the 1970s.

 Check out our list of 10 things women couldn’t do until the ’70s, and some of them might shock you.

 10. Women could get fired for getting pregnant

 Up until the Pregnancy Discrimination Act was signed in 1978, women could lose their jobs if they had fallen pregnant.

 9. Women couldn’t legally terminate their pregnancy for any reason